idsts2670/alpaca-mcp-server/README.md

 ### Option Trading
 12. Show me available option contracts for AAPL expiring next month.
-13. Get the latest quote for AAPL250613C00200000.
+13. Get the latest quote for the AAPL250613C00200000 option.
-14. Retrieve the option snapshot for SPY250627P00400000.
+14. Retrieve the option snapshot for the SPY250627P00400000 option.
 15. Liquidate my position in 2 contracts of QQQ calls expiring next week.
 16. Place a market order to buy 1 call option on AAPL expiring next Friday.
-17. What are the option Greeks for TSLA250620P00500000?
+17. What are the option Greeks for the TSLA250620P00500000 option?
-18. Find all TSLA option contracts with strike prices within 5% of the current market price.
+18. Find TSLA option contracts with strike prices within 5% of the current market price.
-19. Get all contracts for SPY expiring in June that are call options.
+19. Get SPY call options expiring the week of June 16th, 2025, within 10% of market price.
 20. Place a bull call spread using AAPL June 6th options: one with a 190.00 strike and the other with a 200.00 strike.

 ### Market Information